By Andrew Zimmern

 - 6 whole cloves

-In a medium saucepan, combine the tomatoes with their juices with the onion, lemon, sugar, peppercorns, cloves and bay leaf and bring to a boil over moderately high heat.
+In a medium saucepan, combine the tomatoes with their juices with the onion, lemon, sugar, peppercorns, cloves, bay leaf and salt.
+Bring to a boil over moderately high heat.
 Boil gently for 20 minutes and strain the tomatoes through a fine mesh sieve set into a work bowl.

-To the bowl, add 1 tbsp of white vinegar.
-Then add 2 envelopes Knox unflavored gelatin dissolved in ½ cup warm fish, shellfish or chicken broth.
+To the bowl, add white vinegar.
+Dissolve unflavored gelatin in 1/2 cup warm fish, shellfish or chicken broth and add it to the bowl.
 I love using leftover mussel or clam juice for this as well.

 Line a festive ring mold with sliced hard boiled eggs, artfully sliced olives.